mwl/ngriakadmin/README.md

 NgRiakAdmin tries to be to Riak what [phpMyAdmin](http://phpmyadmin.net) is for MySQL.
 A tool for inspecting your favourite database.

-NgRiakAdmin relies on nothing but (obviously) a Riak clustor and full access to the Riak http interface and a browser on the client.
+NgRiakAdmin relies on nothing but (obviously) a Riak cluster and full access to the Riak http interface and a browser on the client.

 Installation
 ---